SDPB Arts

 There are no rules in art.

-Every time I went to visit her, she was like, "Tell me a story.
+Every time I went to visit her, she was like, tell me a story.

-What did you do today?"
+What did you do today?

-Or, you know, whatever it may be that's interesting to you.
+Or, you know, whatever it may be that's interesting to you, but she said, don't tell me it verbally draw it for me.

-So it might be something as simple as like, "Well I went to see "Batman," the movie, and I was so fascinated with that."
+So it might be something as simple as like, well, I went to see Batman The Movie and I was so fascinated with that.

-So I was drawing up what happened in that film with the crayons for her.
+So I was drawing up what happened in that film with, the crayons for her.

-So she was an educator, you know, now that I think back really about it, I think that it was important to have her, you know, to start to set me on that path.
+So she was an educator, you know, now that I think back, really about it, I think that it was important to have her, you know, to start to set me on that path.

 So that's definitely one of those early moments.

-I mean, I can remember back to grade school, you know, just doing a little art competition when I was maybe like in second grade and it was just a picture of like the Ninja Turtles, but seeing it their on the wall and then kind of going to view it myself and then hearing people kind of like responding and talking about it, not knowing I was standing next to them, kind of is a memory that stays in my mind that I say, "Hey, somebody at least liked my drawing enough to talk about it."
+And this is a picture of like the Ninja Turtles, but seeing there on the wall and then kind of going to view it myself and, and hearing people kind of like responding and talking about it, not knowing I was standing next to them kind of is a memory that stays in my mind that I say, hey, somebody at least liked my drawing enough to talk about it.

-And then it kind of continued on throughout grade school and I think it really picked up more when I was like in middle school, around sixth grade, where I had students that were in my class with me and my friends starting to like really kind of give me the encouragement, saying, you know, "Can you draw this for me?"
+And then it kind of continued on throughout grade school, and I think it really picked up more when I was like in middle school around sixth grade, where I had, students that were in my class with me and my friends starting to, like, really kind of give me the encouragement saying, you know, can you draw this for me?

-And some of my classmates actually saved it and wanted to like write their name on it, you know, and it led all the way into high school as well too.
+And some of my, classmates actually saved it and wanted to, like, write their name on it, you know, and it led all the way into high school as well, too.

-You know, then again, it changes up when you get into college and then actually pursuing like a career in art where people do wanna purchase your work or exhibit your work.
+So I think those are the moments that kind of remind me that, you know, there was something that was appealing to others, you know, then again, it changes up when you get into college and then actually pursuing like a career in art where people do want to purchase your work or exhibit your work.

 So there's all these different little milestones that occurred.

-There's not a specific art teacher that had that impact, but I know that there's many different teachers who had a lot of like compassion and generosity, a lot of humanity.
+There's not a, specific art teacher that had that impact, but I know that there's many different teachers who had a lot of like compassion and generosity, a lot of humanity.

-You know, coming to the reservation and seeing a lot of like the, I guess, marginalized kind of systems, you know, maybe oppressions, you know, just things that are kind of limited for certain peoples, meaning that we don't have a really strong art program.
+And that's something that I believe is is equally as important as if I had a specific art teacher that was in that mentorship role, but I had teachers who were just encouraging, who I think saw the surroundings that, I was, living within, you know, coming to the reservation and seeing a lot of like the, I guess, marginalized kind of, systems, you know, maybe oppressions, you know, just things that are kind of limited for certain peoples, meaning that we don't have a really strong art program.

 There's not an art curriculum in our grade school.

-It's like a two-week art camp.
+It's like a two week art camp.

-And so whenever I encountered the Oscar Howe Summer Art Institute and seen Oscar Howe's work for the first time, it was like a whole nother like reemergence, you know, something like brand new to me, and that was like a huge motivation.
+And so whenever I encountered the Oscar Howe Summer Art Institute and seen Oscar Howe's work for the first time, it was like a whole nother, like, reemergence, you know, something like, brand new to me.

-So that's really what set me on my trajectory, my path of going to art school, but then also staying committed and saying, "You know what?
+So that's really what set me on my trajectory, my path of going to art school, but then also staying committed and saying, you know what?

-I'm gonna do this regardless."
+I'm going to do this regardless.

 I was no different.